 (PLIF) Posterior Lumbar Interbody Fusion

-A (PLIF) Posterior Lumbar Interbody Fusion is a minimally invasive procedure used to treat a diseased or damaged disc that is compressing a nerve root and causing lower back and/or leg pain.
+A (PLIF) Posterior Lumbar Interbody Fusion is a minimally invasive procedure used to treat a diseased or damaged disc compressing a nerve root and causing lower back and/or leg pain.

 The procedure is performed when symptoms of the following conditions do not respond to non-surgical treatment options: